 In common with all other businesses, the Company is exposed to risks that arise from its use of financial instruments.
-This note describes the Company's objectives, policies and processes for managing those risks and the methods used to measure them.
-Further quantitative information in respect of these risks is presented throughout these financial statements.

 General Objectives, Policies and Processes

 The Board of Directors has overall responsibility for the determination of the Company's risk management objectives and policies and, whilst retaining ultimate responsibility for them, it has delegated the authority for designing and operating processes that ensure the effective implementation of the objectives and policies to the Company's management.